-We discuss the (non-/semi-)positivity of the Cayley distance kernel (hence of its lowest eigenvalue) in dependence of the inverse temperature parameter β .
+We discuss the (non-/semi-)positivity of the Cayley distance kernel (that is, of its lowest eigenvalue) in dependence of the inverse temperature parameter $\beta$ .

-Throughout, we take semi-definite to imply that there is at least one vanishing eigenvalue.
+In this section, we take semi-definite to imply that there is at least one vanishing eigenvalue.